 The flexibility of the International Agriculture Program allows students to individualize their learning experiences by focusing their coursework on the global aspects of their primary major.
 Students in this program can study subject matter in international economics, food security, crop diversity, soil fertility, seed science, sustainable development, or cultural relations.
 To broaden students' applied global knowledge, the program incorporates a combination of interdisciplinary coursework, internships, and study abroad experiences.
 Program participants have the opportunity to improve their knowledge of international agriculture while learning to apply their knowledge and skills outside the classroom.
 Practical insight gained by participation in the International Agriculture Program can improve a student's career placement opportunities by involving them with international activities and agencies that can assist them with developing their personal skills and networks.
 These experiences combine to refine a participant's critical thinking and problem-solving skills as well as enhance understanding of the analysis and management of global agriculture issues at home and abroad

-To be eligible for a secondary major in international agriculture, a student must declare a primary major in any agricultural discipline.
-The course plan for the secondary major includes classes selected from an *approved list consisting of classes with international content that meet the unique needs and interests of individual students.
+To be eligible for a secondary major in International Agriculture, a student must declare a primary undergraduate major in the College of Agriculture and Life Sciences.
+The course plan for the secondary major includes classes selected from an *approved list consisting of courses with international content that meet the unique needs and interests of individual students.
 A secondary major requires 30 credit hours; 15 of the total credit hours can only be used for the secondary major and cannot be used to satisfy any other academic requirements.
 Students interested in earning a secondary major in international agriculture should contact their program advisor early in their program to ensure efficient course scheduling.

 *Check with your advisor to verify approved courses.